World War Z (2013) Review

 Furthermore the film has some difficulty with its action and suspense shots.
 There are shots in particular in which it feels as if this could be avoided.
 The film is hell bent on not displaying blood and gore, no doubt to secure a pg-13 rating.
 Because of this certain aspects of the scene are not visually present and leave the viewer frustrated.
 Other times the camera is much too close up and it is difficult to discern what precisely is going on, however this can be said to portray the chaos of the action.

 World War Z is a creative zombie summer movie with a large scale that feels natural and earned.
-The simple plot, so-so character work, and convoluted camera movements keep it from being great but the film feels genuine by not trying to be more than it is, and what it is, is smarter than anyone expected, complete with an intelligent main character to boot.
+The simple plot, so-so character work and convoluted camera work keep it from being great but the film feels genuine by not trying to be more than it is, and what it is, is smarter than anyone expected, complete with an intelligent main character to boot.

 Rating: Half Price